texfaq/texfaq.github.io/FAQ-resolns.md

 -  the quality of the fonts.

-In the case where (La)TeX output is being sent direct to a printer, in the printer's ''native'' language, it's plain that the DVI processor must know all such details, and must take detailed account of both types of resolution.
+In the case where (La)TeX output is being sent direct to a printer, in the printer's "native" language, it's plain that the DVI processor must know all such details, and must take detailed account of both types of resolution.